DHI/modelskill/docs/user-guide/matching.md

 ## Event-based matching and handling of gaps

 If the model result data contains gaps either because only events are stored or because of missing data, the `max_model_gap` argument of the `match()` function can be used to specify the maximum allowed gap (in seconds) in the model result data.
 This will avoid interpolating model data over long gaps in the model result data!

+## Multiple model results with different temporal coverage

+If the model results have different temporal coverage, the `match()` function will only match the overlapping time period to ensure that the model results are comparable.
+The `Comparer` object will contain the matched data for the overlapping period only.